etb24/FightIQ/README.md

 # FightIQ – UFC Stats & Fighter Analysis Platform

 FightIQ was built to serve as a searchable and sortable UFC statistics database.
-The app allows users to explore detailed fighter data, compare metrics, and discover insights — all through a modern, responsive interface.
+The app allows users to explore detailed fighter data, compare metrics and discover insights all through a modern, responsive interface.

 ---